Does Science Provide All The Answers?

 “You will find no change in the pattern of God, and you will find no alteration in the pattern of God.”

-This means the Muslim has a rational basis for trusting that nature is lawful — a basis the materialist does not have.
+The Muslim has a rational basis for trusting that nature is lawful, a basis the materialist does not have.
 The materialist’s trust that tomorrow’s experiment will behave like today’s is, as Santayana noted, a piece of “animal faith.”
 The Muslim’s trust is grounded: God’s patterns are constant because God is constant.
-Science works because creation is not chaos — and creation is not chaos because its Author is One.
+Science works because creation is not chaos, and creation is not chaos because its Author is One.

 Faith and science: the actual relationship

 The great theistic traditions have no stake in the failure of science.
-The tradition of serious rational inquiry — which across many centuries and civilisations has been inseparable from religious scholarship — is not a tradition threatened by honest empirical investigation.
-The conflict is not between faith and science.
-It is between faith and scientism — the philosophical position that science has replaced all other modes of knowing.
+The tradition of serious rational inquiry, which across many centuries and civilisations has been inseparable from religious scholarship, is not a tradition threatened by honest empirical investigation.
+The conflict is between faith and scientism (the philosophical position that science has replaced all other modes of knowing), rather than between faith and science.
 That position is refuted by reason before religion gets a word in.
 Science is a method.
-What it cannot do is validate the philosophical claim that it is the only valid method — that claim exceeds what any experiment can establish.
+What it cannot do is validate the philosophical claim that it is the only valid method, since that claim exceeds what any experiment can establish.

 God as the source of normativeness

 There is a further step that most Western discussions of God miss entirely.
-In the Islamic philosophical tradition, God is not merely the first cause or even a personal mind — He is the core of normativeness.
-His existence is not just a metaphysical fact.
-It is a moral event.
-Every attribute of God — His knowledge, His justice, His mercy — simultaneously functions as a command.
+In the Islamic philosophical tradition, God is the core of normativeness, rather than merely the first cause or even a personal mind.
+His existence is a moral event rather than just a metaphysical fact.
+Every attribute of God (His knowledge, His justice, His mercy) simultaneously functions as a command.
 To know that God is just is to know that justice is required of you.
 To know that God is the source of being is to know that your being has a purpose you did not author.

-This is what distinguishes the Islamic conception from the deist’s distant clockmaker.
+The position distinguishes the Islamic conception from the deist’s distant clockmaker.
 The deist’s God creates and withdraws.
-The God of tawhid creates and remains the permanent ground of all value, all obligation, all meaning.
-His existence does not leave the universe as it was — it restructures everything.
+The God of tawḥīd creates and remains the permanent ground of all value, all obligation, all meaning.
+His existence does not leave the universe as it was.
+His existence restructures everything.
 The laws of nature are His patterns.
 The moral law is His command.
 Human consciousness, the one part of creation capable of freely choosing to align with those patterns, becomes the bearer of a cosmic vocation.

-This is why proving God’s existence is not, in the Islamic view, the end of the inquiry.
-It is the beginning.
-Once the reality of a conscious, good, purposive Creator is established, the question is no longer whether you believe — it is what you owe.
+Proving God’s existence is therefore the beginning of the inquiry rather than the end.
+Once the reality of a conscious, good, purposive Creator is established, the question is no longer whether you believe; the question is what you owe.

 The unity of truth is the foundational principle.
 If God authored both revelation and the natural world, then the findings of science and the claims of revelation cannot ultimately contradict.
-Where they appear to, the contradiction is in human understanding — and the Islamic tradition demands that both be re-examined rather than either being dismissed.
-This is not anti-science.
-It is the deepest possible commitment to truth from every source.
+Where they appear to, the contradiction is in human understanding, and the Islamic tradition demands that both be re-examined rather than either being dismissed.
+This is the deepest possible commitment to truth from every source, rather than an anti-science stance.